alex-d-bondarev/neu-capstone/README.md

 #### Other
 There are many ways to install Jupyter Notebook and I cannot list them all.
-Ensure that you do not use free cloud solutions, as they may probably make all survey data public.
+Ensure that you do not use free cloud solutions, as they may probably make all uploaded survey files public.

-Ensure that the solution you find supports GitHub and Jupyter Notebook integration
+## Usage
+1. Open notebooks > Parser.ipynb > follow the description
+2. Follow description
+3. Get .xlsx file with parsed data in the end